Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Background and Preliminaries

 In this subsection, we introduce several tensor network operations of high importance in our applications using the example of MPS/TT.
-Similar operators can be extended to more general ensor networks.
+Similar operators can be extended to more general tensor networks.